Aratu-class minesweeper

-The Brazilian Navy operates six coastal minesweepers of the Aratu class.
+The Aratu class is class of coastal minesweepers of the Brazilian Navy.

 Design

 Built in Germany in the 1970s by yacht-makers Abeking & Rasmussen, the wooden-hulled vessels are immune to magnetically-triggered mines.
 They conduct missions through magnetic, mechanical and acoustic means.
 Two shafts are powered by four Maybach diesel engines which produce 4,500 BHP, allowing the vessels to reach speeds of 24 knots.
 They are fitted with a single 40mm 70-caliber Bofors anti-aircraft gun.